Anti-Fascist People's Freedom League

-The Anti-Fascist People's Freedom League (AFPFL) was the dominant political alliance in Burma from 1945 to 1958.
-It consisted of political parties and mass and class organizations.
+The Anti-Fascist People's Freedom League (AFPFL) was a broad popular front that ruled Burma (now Myanmar) between 1947 and 1958.
+It included both political parties and trade unions as members.

 The league evolved out of the anti-Japanese resistance organization Anti-Fascist Organisation (AFO) founded in August 1944 during the Japanese occupation by the Communist Party of Burma (CPB), the Burma National Army and the socialist People's Revolutionary Party (PRP).
 The AFO was renamed AFPFL in March 1945.

 An AFPFL delegation under the leadership of Aung San led the negotiations for independence in London in January 1947.
 After winning the elections of April 1947 for a Constitutional Assembly, the AFPFL leadership drafted the new constitution for a sovereign Burma.
+It initially included a Marxist faction led by Thakin Than Tun, but they were purged from the party in October 1948.

 The AFPFL determined Burma's post-independence politics and policies until June 1958, when the party split into two factions, the Clean AFPFL and the Stable AFPFL.